Humans were not designed to sit at 90-degree angles for 8 hours a day. The modern "Desk Slump" (Kyphosis) does two terrible things:

 - Flip your hand (palm down) and gently press fingers toward your body.

-7. Neck Release
+7. The Neck Release

 Target: Tension headaches.